HandsOnDataViz/book/docs/HandsOnDataViz.md

 `https://github.com/YOUR-USERNAME/YOUR-REPO-NAME`

-1. In your GitHub repo, click on Settings, scroll down to GitHub Pages, select Master branch as your source, then Save.
+1. In your GitHub repo, click on Settings, scroll down to GitHub Pages, select Main branch as your source, then Save.
 This publishes the code from your repo to the public web.

 Hint: Do NOT select Theme Chooser for this exercise.
 It will create